You might think junk mail would be a thing of the past by now. Alas, the volume of unsolicited mail still seems downright 20th century.

 If you receive a privacy notice from a financial company, follow the opt-out directions on the notice.
 Otherwise, the FDIC notes that you can contact an institution and ask for instructions on how to opt out.

 3. Fine-tune your direct mail

-The Data & Marketing Association (DMA), a trade group formerly known as the Direct Marketing Association, maintains a consumer website called DMAchoice.org to help you manage the direct mail that you receive.
+The Data & Marketing Association (DMA), a trade group formerly known as the Direct Marketing Association, maintains a consumer website called DMAchoice.org to help consumers manage the direct mail they receive.